karenjosephine22/dms1_blog/posts/html_website.md

 ![deno three](denooo.png)

-*Thank you for your patience and invaluable guidance throughout this project Mx Thomas!!*
+*Thank you for your patience and invaluable guidance throughout this project Mx Thomas!!
+I am genuinely grateful for the support and encouragement you gave🙇‍♀️*